Yuki-Tyan-E/Yukis_Game_Light/README.md

 When switching between lighting modes, the corresponding brightness setting is automatically restored, so you don't need to adjust it again every time.

-### Automatic Hide from Strangers

-When the light brightness exceeds 10%, Hide from Strangers is automatically enabled.

-The light will not be visible to strangers, helping reduce unnecessary visual interference for other players.
+### Brightness Separation

+Local, Friends Only, and Strangers use three different brightness values in the Blend Tree to avoid excessively affecting other players.

 ## Credits